jym272/ticketing/README.md

 For local database management, **Adminer** is used as a tool.
 Adminer allows users to interact with and manage the databases in the project.

-This project draws inspiration from the  [Microservices with Node JS and React](https://www.udemy.com/course/microservices-with-node-js-and-react/) course by Stephen Grider.
-While the project is not an exact replica of the course material, it incorporates similar principles and concepts discussed in the course.

 ---
 **Contents**